JuliaHomotopyContinuation/HomotopyContinuation.jl/docs/src/input.md

 optimized for this case.

-Besides the different macros to generate variables both packages provide a common set of helpful functions for modelling problems:
+Besides the different macros to generate variables both packages provide a common set of helpful functions for modeling problems:

 * `variables(f, parameters = [])` to obtain a list of all variables.
 * `nvariables(f, parameters = [])` to obtain the number of variables.